sigstore/architecture-docs/sigstore-public-deployment-spec.md

 ### 3.1 Pluggable Types

 The transparency service has what is termed a ‘pluggable type’ system.
-A pluggable type, is a custom schema for entries stored in the transparency log.
+A pluggable type is a custom schema for entries stored in the transparency log.
 Schemas can be in multiple formats (json|yaml|xml).

 The current list of supported types can be found in the [Rekor project](https://github.com/sigstore/rekor/tree/main/pkg/types).
-Information about adding new pluggable types can be found in the [Rekor documentation.](https://docs.sigstore.dev/docs/logging/pluggable-types/)
+Information about adding new pluggable types can be found in the [Rekor documentation.](https://docs.sigstore.dev/logging/pluggable-types/)

 See the transparency service ([Spec: Rekor](https://docs.google.com/document/u/0/d/1NQUBSL9R64_vPxUEgVKGb0p81_7BVZ7PQuI078WFn-g/edit)) document for additional information.